livey/livey.github.io/content/posts/2024-12-3DGS/index.md

     appendFilePath: false
 ---

 I highly recommend reading the two papers: [5] and [3].
-[5] provides a comprehensive description of the splatting processing.
-[3] provides an efficient implementation of the splatting processing.
+[5] provides a comprehensive description of the splatting process.
+[3] provides an efficient implementation of the splatting process.

 # Problem formulation